 How to count macros for weight loss/fat loss?

-To track macros for weight loss/fat loss, you need to be eating less than your current maintenance calories/total daily energy expenditure.
+To track macros for weight loss/fat loss, you need to be in a calorie deficit.
+This means eating less than your current maintenance calories/total daily energy expenditure.

-To do this, you would go into a calorie deficit or a reduction of calories for a dedicated period of time.
+To do this, you would reduce your calorie intake for a dedicated period of time (a calorie deficit).
 It’s important to note that you can’t diet forever.
 If you under-eat for too long, you can face some serious repercussions with your metabolism slowing down, hormones abnormally functioning, thyroid downregulating, and more.

 You will want to keep protein high and take calories away from carbs and fat.
 Which one you reduce will depend on how you like to eat.

 For the best results to gain muscle, we should be eating a little more than our body currently needs.